darrellenns/pwnedpw_passfilt/README.md

 ## Acknowledgments

-* Special thanks to Troy Hunt for created HaveIBeenPwned and the Pwned Passwords database.
+* Special thanks to Troy Hunt for creating HaveIBeenPwned and the Pwned Passwords database.